-Table 6-Key Review Findings for Access Behavioral Care Performance Measures Findings Validation Results Key Recommendations 14.
+Table 6-Key Review Findings for Colorado Health Partnerships, LLC Performance Measures Findings Validation Results Key Recommendations 14.
 Percentage of Medicaid adults surveyed who reported seeing a doctor or nurse face to face, other than in the emergency room.
 DBH administered the MHSIP survey according to standard administration protocols.
-However, similar to previous years' findings, HSAG discovered during interviews with DBH staff members that the current survey administration could allow a consumer to complete more than one survey.
+However, similar to previous years' findings, HSAG discovered during interviews with DBH staff members that the current survey administration could allow a consumer to complete a survey more than once.
 In addition, the survey included a question that asked whether or not a consumer was eligible for Medicaid.
 The use of this question to determine actual eligibility should be reevaluated since the response could be incorrect.
-The reviewers determined that these issues would not significantly bias any MHSIP survey rates, as standard MHSIP survey protocol was followed.
-This finding was at the Department level; therefore, the reviewers determined that ABC was fully compliant for this measure.
+The reviewers determined that these issues would not significantly bias any MHSIP survey rates as standard MHSIP survey protocol was followed.
+This finding was at the Department level; therefore, the reviewers determined that CHP was fully compliant for this measure.
 Fully Compliant DBH should consider creating a survey methodology that would allow a consumer to complete only one (MHSIP) survey.
-Additionally, the Department and DBH should reevaluate the use of the response to a survey question as a means to determine actual eligibility since responses to the question could be incorrect.
+Additionally, the Department and DBH should reevaluate the use of the response to the survey question as a means to determine actual eligibility since responses to the question could be incorrect.